mims-harvard/nimfa/docs/source/index.rst

 Following are four basic usage examples that employ different implemented factorization algorithms.
 For examples with real world applications see Examples section and methods' documentation.

-.. note:: Consider these examples as Hello World examples for the MF library.
+.. note:: Consider these examples as Hello World examples for the nimfa library.

 .. note:: These examples demonstrate factorization of ``scipy.sparse`` matrices, factorization of ``numpy`` dense matrices, computation
-		  of quality and performance measures, error tracking, computation of MF estimate and matrix factors, passing callback initialization function.
+		  of quality and performance measures, error tracking, computation of nimfa estimate and matrix factors, passing callback initialization function.

 Example No. 1